danielcrimp/BasketPricer/README.md

 # BasketPricer :shopping_cart:
 This is a simple tool for checking how much some groceries cost.
+Written with Python 3.9.13.

 ## Instructions to Run
 to run this tool, pull the repo, open a terminal in the relevant directory and type: